HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

-  By the time OmniCentro was officially founded, synthetic humans has already outnumbered natural humans, and is set to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign over the country.
+  By the time OmniCentro was officially founded, synthetic humans has already outnumbered natural humans, and is set to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign over the country, as she alone rules over *every single thing* happening on the island.
   As such, <span style="color:MediumPurple">Ĝejda</span>
   laid out the foundation of her own utopian dream, even though some might call it a dystopia.